ning-wang1/DPFedMeta/README.md

 ## Prepare the environment
 1. Implement annoconda following the instruction in https://www.anaconda.com/.
 Anaconda will help to manage the learning environement.
 2. Create your env using the *environment.yml* file included in the repository.
 All the required libraries (including pytorch and python) will be implemented.
-The environment is named as *myenv* as specified in the yml file.
-Edit the first line of the *environment.yml* file to change the env name.
+The default environment name is *myenv* as specified in the yml file.
+If you would like to use another name, edit the first line of the *environment.yml* file.
 -      conda env create --file environment.yml
 3. activate your environment.
 -      conda activate envname